kristinuk21/cnt2/README.md

 ## Usage

 1. **First Time Setup**:
+   - Choose your preferred theme using the moon/sun button (top-right)
    - Click the settings gear icon
    - Configure your budget amount
    - Set your payday schedule (single or double)